eltribehou/AerospaceBar/README.md

 - `MenuBarManager.swift` - Creates and manages the custom menubar window
 - `MenuBarView.swift` - SwiftUI view for the menubar UI
 - `AerospaceClient.swift` - Communicates with the hyprspace CLI
+- `AppIconHelper.swift` - Fetches and caches app icons using NSWorkspace

 ## How It Works

 The app creates a borderless window positioned at the top of the screen:
 - **AppKit NSWindow** - Borderless window positioned at screen top, always on top
-- **SwiftUI** - Modern UI showing workspace buttons
+- **SwiftUI** - Modern UI showing workspace buttons with app icons
-- **Hyprspace CLI** - Queries workspaces (`list-workspaces`) and switches between them (`workspace <name>`)
+- **Hyprspace CLI** - Queries workspaces and apps using:
+  - `list-workspaces --focused` - Get current workspace
+  - `list-windows --all --format "%{workspace} %{app-name}"` - Get apps per workspace (determines which workspaces to show)
+  - `workspace <name>` - Switch to a workspace
+- **NSWorkspace** - Finds and loads app icons from the system
-- A 2-second timer keeps the workspace list up to date
+- A 2-second timer keeps the workspace list and app icons up to date

-The menubar shows all workspaces as clickable buttons.
+The menubar shows only workspaces with running apps as clickable buttons, each displaying small app icons (up to 3 per workspace, with "+N" for additional apps).
 The current workspace is highlighted in blue, and you can click any workspace to switch to it.